 Image Source: Creamy Lemon Herb Dressing

 Herbs are nature's beautiful and beneficial gift to us.
-They're great additions to gardens for colorful accents and scents, but they also provide a stellar performance in the kitchen -- they add tons of flavor when incorporated into recipes, and they also make for great natural remedies to help alleviate physical discomforts like headaches.
-When used for detoxing or health reasons, however, different herbs have different cleansing benefits, so it's important to learn about what the ones you are using will do for your body.
+They're great additions to gardens for colorful accents and scents, but they also provide a stellar performance in the kitchen -- they add tons of flavor when incorporated into recipes (check out this one for Creamy Lemon Herb Dressing!), and they also make for great natural remedies to help alleviate physical discomforts like headaches.
+But when used for detoxing, however, different herbs have different cleansing benefits, so it's important to learn about what the ones you are using will do for your body.

 - Fenugreek, an annual plant, will help to thin bile so that the liver is not backed up with toxins.
 In its herbal form, it will also alleviate diabetic symptoms.

 - Don't get out your weedwacker just yet!
 Dandelion is beneficial for the liver as well because it promotes bile production.
 It also has laxative qualities, but it should be issued to you by a doctor because it is known for triggering some allergic reactions.

 - Cilantro, one of the most popular herbs used for seasoning, helps remove toxic metals that accumulate in organ tissues.

 - Ginkgo biloba improves blood flow to the scalp and promotes healthy cerebral function--this may help detox your hair.